Variational theory of the tapered impedance transformer: The Optimal Lossless Impedance Transformer

 For the superconducting parametric amplifiers discussed in the introduction, in the operating range of $1$-$10$~GHz, the highly-damped reflections of the $2N$-degree polynomial design can substantially limit signal-gain ripple, as induced by impedance mismatch.
-A caveat of the $2N$-degree polynomial design is that as $N$ increases the region of high reflections tends to shift to the right of the plot.
-As shown in Appendix~\ref{appendix:HighPass}, this is attributable to the asymptotic behavior
+A caveat of the $2N$-degree polynomial design is that as $N$ increases the lower bound of the passband tends to shift to higher frequencies, as is evident in Fig.~\ref{fig2}(a).
+In particular, from Eq.~(\ref{eq:rho1-poly-lessthan}) of Appendix~\ref{appendix:HighPass}, we have

-However, this effect can be remedied by increasing the length $\ell$ of the taper, thereby decreasing $\omega_c$.

-In Fig.~\ref{fig3}, we plot the characteristic impedance, corresponding to the the absolute reflection response of Fig~\ref{fig2}, as a function of relative position $x/\ell$ within the taper.
-The characteristic impedance $\mathcal{Z}^{(HP)}(x,N)$ of Eq.~(\ref{eq:Z-N-hp-1}) is shown for design values of $N=2$, $5$, $10$, $30$, and $100$.
-The limit $N\rightarrow\infty$ is also displayed for comparison purposes.
-The characteristic impedances of the exponential, triangular, and Klopfenstein tapers are the same as the example given in the Pozar text.\cite{Pozar2012}

-All of the taper solutions of Fig.~\ref{fig2} and Fig. \ref{fig3} are continuous across the $x=0$ boundary except for the Klopfenstein solution.
-In particular, the discontinuity in the Klopfenstein characteristic impedance, at both $x=0$ and $x=\ell$, is mentioned in the original Klopfenstein paper as part of a discussion of Eq.~(16) of that reference.\cite{Klopfenstein1956} The actual boundary conditions of the Riccati equation are given by Eq.~(\ref{eq:rho-bcs}), as we discussed earlier, and as we derived in Appendix~\ref{appendix:DifferentialEquation}.
+indicative of the passband diminishing to zero width as $N\rightarrow\infty$.
+This result is consistent with the Bode-Fano criterion\cite{Bode1945,*Fano1950-1} in the sense that as $N\rightarrow\infty$ one might suspect the passband becoming a region of perfectly zero reflections since $|\rho^{(HP)}_1(\omega,N)|\propto 1/\omega^{N+1}$ as $\omega\rightarrow\infty$; however, the order in which one takes limits matters, so as $N\rightarrow\infty$ for arbitrary $\omega$ the bandwidth instead goes to zero.
+For modest increases in $N$, the tendency for the lower bound of the passband to shift to higher frequencies can be compensated for in the taper design by increasing the length $\ell$ of the taper, thereby decreasing $\omega_c$.